nilearn/nilearn/doc/decoding/decoding_intro.rst

 .........................................

-Once you have a prediction about new data and its real label (the "ground truth") there are different ways to measure a "score" that summarize its performance.
+Once you have a prediction about new data and its real label (the "ground truth") there are different ways to measure a "score" that summarizes its performance.

 The default metric used for measuring errors is the accuracy score, i.e. the number of total errors.
 It is not always a sensible metric,